-- 1 tablespoon very strong black coffee (optional)
+- 1 tablespoon very strongly brewed black coffee (optional)

-- Fresh fruit, such as raspberries and strawberries (optional)
+- Fresh fruit, such as raspberries and strawberries, for garnish (optional)

 - Make the custard

 - 1. Beat the eggs and egg yolks together with the sugar until well mixed.
-Put the cream and milk in a heavy saucepan, add the vanilla bean, and scald (that means to bring the milk almost but not quite to a boil), then remove the bean and pour the cream and milk over the eggs, whisking all the time.
+Put the cream and milk in a heavy saucepan, add the vanilla bean, and scald (that means to bring the milk almost but not quite to a boil).
+Remove and discard the vanilla bean.
+Pour the cream and milk over the eggs, whisking constantly.

-- 2. Put this custard in a large, heavy pan over a low heat and stir gently until it starts to thicken enough to coat the back of the spoon.
-Remove from the heat, stir for a further 1 to 2 minutes, strain through a fine sieve into a bowl, and let cool.
+- 2. Pour the custard mixture into a large, heavy pan over low heat and stir gently until it thickens enough to coat the back of the spoon.
+Remove from the heat and stir for 1 to 2 minutes more.
+Strain the custard through a fine sieve into a bowl.
+Let cool.

 - Make the black currant sauce

-- 3. Pick over the black currants, removing any twigs, leaves, or stalks, and wash thoroughly.
-Put them in a pan over low heat with the water and 1/2 cup of the sugar and cook, stirring occasionally, until they break up.
-Simmer gently for 5 minutes, then remove from the heat.
+- 3. Pick over the black currants, removing any twigs, leaves, or stalks, and gently wash the currants.
+Place them in a pan over low heat with the water and 1/2 cup sugar and cook, stirring occasionally, until the currants begin to break down.
+Simmer gently for 5 minutes.
+Remove from the heat.
 Let the currants cool slightly.

-- 4. Let cool a little and rub through a nylon sieve.
+- 4. Press the currant mixture through a sieve.
 Taste the resulting purée while it is still warm and stir in more sugar if you think it needs it (remember the custard is sweet, so the sauce should be quite tart).
-Let cool completely.
+Let the sauce cool completely.

 - 5. Whisk the egg whites until they form stiff peaks.
-Whisk in the sugar a third at a time, plus the coffee if using, and continue whisking until you have a thick, creamy meringue that will keep its shape when scooped.
+Whisk in the sugar 1/3 at a time, plus the coffee if using, and continue whisking until you have a thick, creamy meringue that keeps its shape when scooped.

-- 6. Using 2 tablespoons, form the meringue into individual meringues in the shape of quenelles (football shapes); this is done by scraping a little heap of the meringue from one spoon to the other — hard to describe but easy to do, with a little practice.
+- 6. Using 2 tablespoons, form the meringue into individual meringues in the shape of quenelles (football shapes).
+You do this by scraping a little heap of the meringue from 1 spoon to the other.
+It’s hard to describe but easy to do with a little practice.
 Place the meringues, 2 or 3 at a time, in a wide pan of gently simmering water.
-Cover the pan and poach the meringues for about 2 minutes, until puffed up and lightly set.
+Cover the pan and poach the meringues until puffed up and lightly set, about 2 minutes.
 Remove from the pan with a slotted spoon.

-- 7. While the meringues are poaching, have ready some individual serving plates or shallow bowls in which you have poured a pool of cold custard.
-Float a couple of meringues on each pool of custard and drizzle 2 or 3 tablespoons of the Black Currant Sauce over the top.
-Decorate with extra fruit such as fresh raspberries or sliced strawberries, if you like.
+- 7. While the meringues are poaching, pour a pool of cold custard into individual serving plates or shallow bowls.
+Float a couple of meringues on each pool of custard and drizzle 2 or 3 tablespoons of the sauce over the top.
+Garnish with extra fruit such as fresh raspberries or sliced strawberries, if you like.

 Floating Islands with Black Currant Sauce Recipe © 2008 Hugh Fearnley-Whittingstall.
 Photo © 2008 Simon Wheeler.
 All rights reserved.